gowww/router/README.md

 }))
 ```

-Note that a trailing slash in a request path is always trimmed and the client redirected.
+Note that a trailing slash in a request path is always trimmed and the client redirected (good for SEO).
 For example, a request for `/files/` will be redirected to `/files` and will never match a `/files/` route.
 In other words, `/files` and `/files/` are two different routes.